Parking Area Designations

 |Southside||Student spaces designated for one’s assigned University house, apartment, or townhouse; Southside vehicles are not allowed to park on the main campus during the academic year, Monday – Friday, 7 a.m. – 5 p.m.|

-- All campus parking spaces indicated by blue lines are reserved for individuals who have received disability parking privileges through their local Division of Motor Vehicles or state agency.
-Individuals desiring on-campus parking accommodation for a short-term, temporary disability may request permission from Campus Safety and Security to park in faculty, staff, or student spaces as convenient.
+All campus parking spaces indicated by blue lines are reserved for individuals who have received disability parking privileges through their local Division of Motor Vehicles or state agency.
+Individuals desiring on-campus parking accommodation for a short-term, temporary disability may request permission from the Director of Title IX Compliance and Equal Opportunity Officer to park in faculty, staff, or student spaces as convenient.
 (Approval of a request does not permit parking in spaces designated in blue for disabled drivers.)
 A state issued disability mirror tag provided for approved short-term requests must be displayed while the vehicle is parked on campus.

-- Failure to stop as directed by a campus security officer or other University official and driving in a reckless manner (including speeding) will result in issuance of a citation.
+Failure to stop as directed by a campus security officer or other University official and driving in a reckless manner (including speeding) will result in issuance of a citation.
 Also, an incident report will be written for review by the appropriate judicial body.
-Adjudication of violations of the University of Lynchburg Traffic Code may result in loss of privileges to use a vehicle on campus.
+Adjudication of violations of the Traffic and Parking Regulations may result in loss of privileges to use a vehicle on campus.

 Parking and Traffic Fines